stripysock/bike-track-ios/README.md

 ### Everything else
 Services should contain more complex logic that may be used by more than one type of view and containing more than one type of model.
 For example, returning a list of groups related to a particular user.
 Note that in this case we recommend using the `Loadable` wrapper to better indicate that loading state of the result.

+## Testing
+TODO: Add tests.

+Yes, one of the obvious problems with having logic within the views means this particular logic can't be tested directly.
+Personally I think simplicity rules surpreme, but if you don't agree, check out the (ViewInspector)[https://github.com/nalexn/ViewInspector] SPM for running logic tests on SwiftUI views.